-Having noted that, some other reputable sources indicate that the relative humidity of the air must be zero in order for the air flow to be measured in SCFM.
+Having said that, some other sources indicate that the relative humidity of the air must be zero in order for the air flow to be measured in SCFM.
 Another source says that the R.H. must be at 50%, for the flow to be rated as SCFM.

 Confusing?
 You bet!